Ms. Cobban is a veteran writer,

 1970s and has been a guest on many leading radio and broadcast

-discussion shows in the U.S. She currently divides her time
+discussion shows in the U.S. She sits on the Middle East Advisory

 between Washington DC and Charlottesville, Virginia.